A Systematic Survey of Deep Learning-based Single-Image Super-Resolution: Problem Setting and Related Works

 \subsection{Problem Definition}

-Image super-resolution is a classic technique to improve the resolution of an imaging system, which can be classified into single-image super-resolution (SISR) and multi-image super-resolution (MISR) according to the number of the input LR images.
-Among them, MISR has gradually developed into video super-resolution (VSR).
-Compared with MISR/VSR, SISR is much more challenging since MISR/VSR have extra information for reference while SISR only has information of a single input image for the missing image features reconstruction.
+Image super-resolution is a classic technique to improve the resolution of an imaging system, which can be classified into single-image super-resolution (SISR) and multi-image super-resolution (MISR) according to the number of input LR images.
+Compared with MISR, SISR is much more challenging since MISR has extra information for reference while SISR only has information of a single input image for the missing image features reconstruction.